nitad54448/win10-installer-yappari-v5-2023/README.md

 You are encouraged to contribute to this help file, you can send it to me or fork it on Github.
 As much as I like programming, writing documentation is boring.
 A short tutorial is included in the help pdf file which is installed with the exe file.
 It is generally a good idea to read a help file before using the program, but if you are in a hurry, this is what you should do :

-  -select string delimiter on the Parameters page
+  - select string delimiter on the Parameters page (essential, if you are using MFLI csv or 3 columns file)

-  -read some date
+  - read some data

-  -build a model
+  - build a model

-  -fit
+  - fit

+A general description of the program and a tutorial can be found in a pdf file installed along with the program.
+Otherwise, the most updated description of the program is always here on github.

 # Panels #
 The program has several graphic panel window with, a parameter list and several commands grouped in the right side of the window.